mjolnir-repo/dattr/README.md

 > # DATTR: Attribute interpretation of Dictionary Keys This package was developed as support package to `mjonir` project.
 In `mjolnir` project, there are certain scope to read configuration json and traverse through then recursively.
 So I felt the need for a solution that will let us chain the dictionary keys with dot notation for ease-of-use.
 Hence I built one.
 I know there are already some libraries available which do similar stuff.
 But the purpose of this package was to support custom features like reading-writing to-fro json files, read strings and compile as dictionary directly etc.

+> ## Installation
+The package is available in PyPI repository.
+Just use **`pip install dattr`**.
+Checkout the project on PyPI at https://pypi.org/project/dattr/ .

 > ## Features
 As already mentioned, main feature of the package is to support attribute style key handling of python dictionaries.
 It will also continue to support interpolation.
 Following are some example:
 ### 1. Convert a dictionary to dattr: